macintux/riak-application-guide/modeling.md

-It's hard to escape the relational mindset when designing an applications that rely on a database, but once you set that aside in favor of key/value modeling you discover interesting patterns that you can use outside of Riak, even in SQL databases.^[Feel free to use a relational database when you're willing to sacrifice the scalability, performance, and availability of Riak...but why would you?]
+It's hard to escape the relational mindset when designing an applications that rely on a database, but once you set that aside in favor of key/value modeling you discover interesting patterns that you can use outside of Riak, even in SQL databases.[^sql-databases]

+[^sql-databases]: Feel free to use a relational database when you're willing to sacrifice the scalability, performance, and availability of Riak...but why would you?

 If you thoroughly absorbed the earlier content, some of this may feel redundant, but not all of us are able to grasp the implications of the